 Grab your gang, pack the cooler, and head out for a lazy afternoon floating down the Shenandoah with Watermelon Park River Adventures in Berryville.
 Book your tubing session online, check in once you arrive, and you and your tube will be shuttled upriver to the launch via a quick bus ride.
 The trip back down takes two to three hours depending on river conditions.
-Tube rentals are $20 each, and a cooler tube is $15.
-New this year is the option to purchase an all-day float pass (weekday only), which lets you take several rides down the river for $30 a person.
+Tube rentals are $25 each, and a cooler tube is $15.
+Riders also have the option to purchase an all-day float pass (weekdays only), which lets you take several rides down the river for $40 a person.
 3322 Lockes Mill Rd., Berryville

 For more ways to cool off this summer, subscribe to our Things to Do newsletter.